darknight/tabby-interview/technical-writing/README.md

 Word tokenizers split a string into a list of words.
 For example, the sentence "Hello world!" can be tokenized into ["Hello", "world", "!"].

 Character tokenizers split a string into a list of characters.
-For example, the sentence "Hello world!" can be tokenized into ["H", "e", "l", "l", "o", " ", "w", "o", "r", "l", "d", "!"].
+So the same sentence "Hello world!" will be tokenized into ["H", "e", "l", "l", "o", " ", "w", "o", "r", "l", "d", "!"].

 Subword tokenizers split a string into a list of subwords.
-For example, the sentence "Hello world!" can be tokenized into ["He", "ll", "o", " ", "wo", "r", "ld", "!"].
+For example, "Hello world!" might be tokenized into ["He", "ll", "o", " ", "wo", "r", "ld", "!"].

 Subword tokenizers are the most popular kind of tokenizers.
 They are used by many NLP models, including BERT, GPT, and GPT-2.

-We'll focus on subword tokenizers, since **BPE** is a subword tokenization algorithm.
+**BPE** is a subword tokenization algorithm, We'll focus on it in this document.

 ## Tokenization pipeline